 The existing storm water channels are located along public rights of way, which are under the jurisdiction of CONAGUA.
-CILA regulates the design of any infrastructure affecting water quality or condition of the riverbank including the locations of the channel discharge points.
+IBWC regulates the design of any infrastructure affecting water quality or the condition of the riverbank, including the location of channel discharge points.
 A construction permit will be required from CONAGUA.